-The final opportunity to report is in response to the DAR; however, if the campaign fully documents an expenditure, staff may reduce the recommended penalty by 50%.
+If the campaign reports and fully documents an expenditure in response to the enforcement notice, staff may reduce the recommended penalty to 2.5% of the amount that was not originally reported and documented.
 A reported but undocumented expenditure may be penalized as a failure to document.